NanoRes/Owner-Governed-Asset-Ledger/README.md

 OGAL scopes every registry to a **namespace**, a public key chosen by the content owner.
-Initialization derives deterministic program-derived accounts (PDAs) that store the registry configuration and mint authority, enforcing creator share rules and collection alignment before every mint or manifest update.【F:docs/ogal-protocol/ogal-shared-deployment-guide.md†L10-L79】 Studios can rotate authorities, pause minting, or migrate to a fresh namespace without redeploying the program, preserving historical audit trails for all manifests.【F:docs/ogal-protocol/ogal-shared-deployment-guide.md†L27-L215】
+Initialization derives deterministic program-derived accounts (PDAs) that store the registry configuration and mint authority, enforcingcreator share rules and collection alignment before every mint or manifest update.

+Studios can rotate authorities, pause minting, or migrate to a fresh namespace without redeploying the program, preserving historical audit trails for all manifests.

 Each object minted through OGAL references an off-chain manifest (typically JSON, GLB, or any other format required by the consuming experience) and is linked to a collection NFT controlled by the namespace’s mint-authority PDA.
-The CLI and Unity helpers in this repository enforce those invariants and surface rich diagnostics when transactions fail.【F:docs/ogal-cli/ogal-cli-public-guide.md†L3-L139】
+The CLI and Unity helpers in this repository enforce those invariants and surface rich diagnostics when transactions fail.

 ---